 Communication tools for community sensitization and training materials for community drug distributors.

 Delivery of moxidectin to country(ies).
-See below for more information.
+Further information about project locations.

 Safety surveillance to ensure adequate serious adverse events / suspected adverse drug reaction monitoring.